tsahara/r7rs/content/lex.md

 \label{syntaxsection}

-An identifier\mainindex{identifier} is any sequence of letters, digits, and ``extended identifier characters'' provided that it does not have a prefix which is a valid number.
+An identifier\mainindex{identifier} is any sequence of letters, digits, and "extended identifier characters" provided that it does not have a prefix which is a valid number.
 However, the  \ide{.} token (a single period) used in the list syntax is not an identifier.